tylersnyder/now-emails/README.md

 }
 ```

-You can specify only "text" or "html", or both.
-The "from" address is optional, but keep in mind Gmail does not allow you to overwrite the sender adress.
+You can specify `text`, `html`, or both.
+The `from` address is optional, but keep in mind Gmail does not allow you to overwrite the sender adress.
 Gmail will however use the display name, in this case `Myself`.